ophub/amlogic-s9xxx-armbian/README.md

 ## Use GitHub Actions to build

-1. Workflows configuration in [.yml](.github/workflows/build-armbian.yml) files.
-Set the armbian `board` you want to build in `Rebuild Armbian`.
+1. Workflows configuration in [build-armbian.yml](.github/workflows/build-armbian.yml) file.

-2. New compilation: Select ***`Build amlogic armbian`*** on the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, According to the OS version officially supported by Armbian, you can choose Ubuntu series: `jammy`, or Debian series: `bullseye`, etc., Click the ***`Run workflow`*** button.
+2. New compilation: Select ***`Build armbian`*** on the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, According to the OS version officially supported by Armbian, you can choose Ubuntu series: `jammy`, or Debian series: `bullseye`, etc., Click the ***`Run workflow`*** button.
 More parameter setting methods can be found in [the official document of Armbian](https://docs.armbian.com/Developer-Guide_Build-Options/).

 3. Compile again: If there is an `Armbian_.*-trunk_.*.img.gz` file in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases), you do not need to compile it completely, you can directly use this file to `build amlogic armbian` of different board.
 Select ***`Use Releases file to build armbian`*** on the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page.
 Click the ***`Run workflow`*** button.

-4. Use other Armbian firmware, such as [odroidn2](https://armbian.tnahosting.net/dl/odroidn2/archive/) provided by the official Armbian firmware download site [armbian.tnahosting.net](https://armbian.tnahosting.net/dl/), only by introducing the script of this repository in the process control file [.yml](.github/workflows/rebuild-armbian.yml) for Armbian reconstruction, it can be adapted to the use of Amlogic S9xxx series TV Boxes.
-In the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, select ***`Rebuild amlogic armbian`***, and enter the Armbian network download url such as `https://dl.armbian.com/*/Armbian_*.img.xz`, or in the process control file [.yml](.github/workflows/rebuild-armbian.yml), set the load path of the rebuild file through the `armbian_path` parameter. code show as below:
+4. Use other Armbian firmware, such as [odroidn2](https://armbian.tnahosting.net/dl/odroidn2/archive/) provided by the official Armbian firmware download site [armbian.tnahosting.net](https://armbian.tnahosting.net/dl/), only by introducing the script of this repository in the process control file [rebuild-armbian.yml](.github/workflows/rebuild-armbian.yml) for Armbian reconstruction, it can be adapted to the use of other TV Boxes.
+In the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, select ***`Rebuild armbian`***, and enter the Armbian network download url such as `https://dl.armbian.com/*/Armbian_*.img.xz`, or in the process control file [rebuild-armbian.yml](.github/workflows/rebuild-armbian.yml), set the load path of the rebuild file through the `armbian_path` parameter. code show as below:

 ```yaml
 - name: Rebuild Armbian